 Ottawa, Ontario K1A 0H5

-Please refer to the 2016-17 checklist to ensure that your nomination package includes all necessary information.
+Please refer to the 2019 Nomination Checklist to ensure that your nomination package includes all necessary information.

-The exact date of the award ceremony changes from year to year.
+Award recipients are typically announced in the spring.
 We recommend that you check our website for updates and encourage you to sign up for our email updates.